PDFs by language

 The doctor will ask you questions about your health and do an exam.
 The doctor will feel the lymph nodes and other body parts that may be affected.
 If signs are pointing to Hodgkin lymphoma, more tests will be done.
 Here are some of the tests you may need:

-Biopsy (BY-op-see): In this test, the doctor takes out a lymph node or a little bit of tissue to check it for cancer cells.
-This is often done in a hospital under local anesthesia (AN-es-THEE-zhuh).
+Biopsy: In this test, the doctor takes out a lymph node or a little bit of tissue to check it for cancer cells.
+This is often done in a hospital under local anesthesia.
 This means you’re awake but it’s numb around the lymph node.
 You may also be given medicine to make you sleepy.

 A biopsy is the only way to tell for sure if you have Hodgkin lymphoma.
 There are many types of biopsies.
 Ask your doctor what kind you will need.
 Each type has pros and cons.
 The choice of which type to use depends on your own case.